NateLevin1/flakewatch/README.md

 cd orchestration && npm start
 ```

-This command will build the base docker container and start the server.
-Expect this to take 20 minutes or more the first time you run it.

-Once the server has started, you can navigate to http://localhost:8080/list.csv in your browser at any time to download the live list of flaky tests.
+Once the server has started, you can navigate to http://localhost:8080/list.csv in a browser at any time to download the live list of flaky tests.
 Every midnight, the server will automatically run detectors on projects that have changed and update the list.

 ## Running Detectors for a Single Project/Test